guscrea/Nature_Sustainability_2024/README.md

 ## Rea, Merten, and Rife (2024) Replication Code

-This Github repository contains all of the code used in Rea, Merten, and Rife (2024), “Outcomes and Policy Focus of Environmental Litigation in the United States,” *Nature Sustainability*.
+This repository contains all of the code used in Rea, Merten, and Rife (2024), “Outcomes and Policy Focus of Environmental Litigation in the United States,” *Nature Sustainability*.

 The repository contains seven primary scripts and a range of other supporting files including supporting functions, data crosswalks,